-Tutoring and Study Skills
+Academic Services-Tutoring and Study Skills

-Peer Tutors are available to work with you in small group and walk-in settings as you delve into subject-specific material for some of our popular introductory courses.
-We also offer Peer Academic Consultants (PACs) who will work with you to create an individualized plan as you develop the transferable skills - time management, study, and test-taking habits- necessary for success.
+Peer Tutors are available to work with you individually in a walk-in setting as you delve into subject-specific material for some of our popular introductory courses.
+We also offer Peer Academic Consultants (PACs) who will work with you to help create an individualized plan as you develop the transferable skills: time management, study, and test-taking habits - skills necessary to help you succeed.